PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 Git is one of the reasons why you will make better acquisition programs with PyMoDAQ than with Labview ;)

+If you want to go further and learn how to contribute to any external open-source code, we invite you to pursue with the tutorial

+:ref:`How to contribute to PyMoDAQ’s code? <contribute_to_pymodaq_code>`

-Here are a few external ressources:
+Finally, here are a few external ressources:

 `The YouTube channel of Grafikart (in French)`__